Budibase/website/content/blog/custom-software-development/index.md

 In a previous post, we covered [how to build a web app](https://www.budibase.com/blog/how-to-make-a-web-app/) in quite a lot of detail.
 I would advise you to visit that post if you want a beginner's guide to software development.
 At Budibase, we divide the traditional custom software development process into five stages.
 These stages are linear and often occur consecutively.

-With a no-code platform, the  process is not as fragmented.
+With a low-code platform, the  process is not as fragmented.
 There are only three steps.
 Below, I will illustrate the procedures for both.

 ### Traditional custom software development stages